The leading coefficient of the $L^2$-Alexander torsion: Introduction

 \subsection{Acknowledgements.}

 The first author was supported by the Swiss National Science Foundation, subsidy 200021$\_$162431, at the Universit\'e de Gen\`eve.
 The second and the third author gratefully acknowledge the support provided by the SFB 1085 `Higher Invariants' at the University of Regensburg, funded by the Deutsche Forschungsgemeinschaft DFG.
+We thank the referees for their many helpful comments and suggestions.